Collect Pond: The Tombs

 The prison building began to subside almost as soon as it was completed and was notorious for leaks in its lowest tier and for its general dampness.
 The original building was replaced in 1902 with a new one on the same site connected by a "Bridge of Sighs" to the Criminal Courts Building on the Franklin Street side.
 When the original Tombs building was condemned and demolished at the end of the century, large concrete caissons were emplaced to bedrock, as much as 140 feet below street level, in order to give its replacement more secure foundations.
-That building was replaced in 1941 by one across the street on the east side of Centre Street with the entrance at 125 White Street, officially named the Manhattan Detention Complex, though still referred to popularly as "The Tombs".
+That building was replaced in 1941 by one across the street on the east side of Centre Street with the entrance at 125 White Street, officially named the Manhattan Detention Complex, though still referred to colloquially as "The Tombs".

 Park conversion

+The park is located on the block bordered by Lafayette Street, Leonard Street, Centre Street, and White Street, and sits between the three city courthouses: the Criminal Court, Civil Court, and Family Court.

-In 1960, a portion of the former site of Collect Pond was given to the New York City Department of Parks and Recreation for conversion into a park.
-Originally, the park was named "Civil Court Park" because of its proximity to the surrounding courthouse buildings.
-However, the park was renamed "Collect Pond Park", its current name, to represent its history more accurately.
-The park is located on the block bordered by Lafayette Street, Leonard Street, Centre Street, and White Street.
+In 1960, the New York City Board of Estimate transferred the former site of Collect Pond to the New York City Department of Parks and Recreation for conversion into a park.
+Originally named "Civil Court Park" because of its proximity to the surrounding courthouses, it was renamed "Collect Pond Park" under Commissioner Henry J. Stern to represent the location's history.

-The park was closed for a total reconstruction.
-In 2012, reconstruction of the park uncovered the granite foundation of The Tombs, leading to a partial stop-work order pending archaeological investigation.
-The newly rebuilt park re-opened in May 2014 including a water feature evocative of the former Collect Pond.
+In 2006, the city received funding for a renovation of Collect Pond Park, using federal-relief funds distributed after the September 11 attacks.
+The park was closed for a total reconstruction in 2011.
+The granite foundation of The Tombs was uncovered in 2012, leading to a partial stop-work order pending archaeological investigation.
+The rebuilt park reopened in May 2014, with a pool evocative of the former Collect Pond.
+The project had cost $4.6 million.
+Although the park was popular among residents and visitors, the pool had to be drained and repaired within months of the park's reopening; it was refilled in 2015.

 It is still possible to ascertain the rough boundaries of Collect Pond and original topography in the elevations of the streets in the area, with the lowest elevation being Centre Street which runs in the approximate center of the former pond.

+In 2020, the Italian-Argentine sculptor Luciano Garbati's work Medusa with the Head of Perseus (2008), a seven-foot-tall representation of Medusa carrying Perseus's head, was installed in the center of the park as part of the NYC Parks Department's public art program.
+Garbati's work, a reversal of Cellini's Perseus with the Head of Medusa, an Italian Renaissance bronze, was reimagined by MeToo movement advocates as a symbol of feminist triumph.